Mithila Express

-The 13021 / 13022 Howrah Junction-Raxaul railway station Mithila Express is an Express train belonging to Indian Railways - Eastern Railway zone that runs between Howrah Junction and Raxaul railway station in India.
+The 13021 / 13022 Howrah Junction-Raxaul railway station Mithila Express is an express train belonging to Indian Railways - Eastern Railway zone that runs between Howrah Junction and Raxaul railway station in India.

 It operates as train number 13021 from Howrah Junction to Raxaul railway station and as train number 13022 in the reverse direction serving the states of Bihar, Jharkhand and West Bengal.
 As Raxaul-Birgunj border is the main entry point to Nepal, Mithila express serves as one of the main rail links to Nepal as well.

-It was in the news in March 2025, when an alert driver avoided a probable derailment.
+In March 2025, an alert driver avoided a probable derailment.

 Service

-The 13021 / 13022 Howrah Junction-Raxaul railway station "Mithila Express" covers the distance of 692 km in 16 hours 45 mins (44 km/h) and in 18 hours 0 mins as 13022 Raxaul railway station-Howrah Junction "Mithila Express" (38 km/h).
+The Express covers the distance of 692 km in 16 hours 45 mins (44 km/h) to Raxaul and in 18 hours 0 mins to Howrah (38 km/h).

 This train is reserved well ahead of its departure dates.

 Coaches

-The 13021 / 13022 Howrah Junction-Raxaul railway station "Mithila Express" consists with a total of 21 LHB type coaches of types 2AC 2-Tier, 10AC 3-Tier, 4 Sleeper, 4 General (Unreserved) and a Military coach (occasionally) 2 SLR.
-Sleeper Extra (SE) Coaches are attached during the time of festivals.
+The Express consists of a total of 21 LHB type coaches of types 2AC 2-Tier, 10AC 3-Tier, 4 sleeper, 4 general (Unreserved) and a ilitary coach (occasionally) 2 SLR.
+Sleeper Extra (SE) coaches are attached during the time of festivals.